-This error message shows, that PostgreSQL converted UserName to username.
-To be able to reference the column, use double quotes.
-If you reference the table name too, don’t copy the hint, make sure the table and column names are separate strings in double quotes with a period between them.
+The first line of the error message shows, that PostgreSQL internally converted UserName to username.
+To be able to reference the column, use double-quotes.
+If you reference the table name too, don’t copy the hint, make sure the table and column names are separate strings in double-quotes with a period between them.

 select * from public."AspNetUsers" where "AspNetUsers"."UserName" = 'MY_VALUE';